stolostron/multicluster-global-hub/doc/troubleshooting.md

 ### Prerequisites

-1. Access to the global hub and regional hub clusters as a user with the cluster-admin role.
+1. Access to the global hub and managed hub clusters as a user with the cluster-admin role.
 2. The Red Hat OpenShift Container Platform CLI (oc) installed.

 ### Must-gather procedure